TinyTinni/RegAn/README.md

 The server will use images provided in a `images` subdirectory.
 Later on, you can add or remove images, but to take an effect, the server requires a restart.
 The subdirectory can be changed with the `image_dir` parameter.

 All games and the current ranking of each image is saved in an SQLite database.
-Default is currently the `out.db` file, but cna be changed with `-o` parameter, if you want another one.
+Default is currently the `out.db` file, but can be changed with `-o` parameter.
+Using SQLite allows the server to run locally when the images are present, e.g. you can run the whole server from an USB stick.

 ### Simulator